New Silk Roads - Tim Winter - Silk Roads and Cultural Routes

 But if we look closer, we begin to see that the idea of the “Silk Road”—a concept invented in the late nineteenth century, and which now renders highly selective, stylized depictions of pre-modern globalization—is doing considerable political work in the context of BRI.
 For much of the twentieth century, the story of the overland Silk Road held little currency as a history of transcontinental connectivity.
 The creation of the Soviet Union meant Central Asia was closed off to the West, and the politics of history and heritage making across Asia gravitated around building the “imagined communities” of nations and the tying of ethno-cultural identities to territorial domains.
 Up until the 1990s in the West, the Silk Road remained a vague, enigmatic concept, and rarely received sustained critical attention.

-The collapse of the Soviet Union and the economic reforms of Deng Xiaoping catalyzed international interest in the story of the overland Silk Road.
-For the first time in generations, northwest China, along with the republics of Central Asia were open to western tourists.
-For the former Soviet states, newfound sovereignties meant new foreign policies, with governments rebranding themselves as the cultural, political, and physical “crossroads” between Europe and Asia; a discourse that has its roots in the interpretation of manuscripts and artifacts captured by European explorers in Central Asia during the “Great Game” of the late nineteenth century.4
+The collapse of the Soviet Union and the economic reforms of Deng Xiaoping renewed international interest in the story of the overland Silk Road.
+For the first time in generations, northwest China, along with the republics of Central Asia, was open to western tourists.
+For the former Soviet states, newfound sovereignties meant new foreign policies, with governments rebranding themselves as the cultural, political, and physical “crossroads” between Europe and Asia—a discourse that has its roots in the interpretation of manuscripts and artifacts captured by European explorers in Central Asia during the “Great Game” of the late nineteenth century.4

 China has today taken this use of the Silk Road narrative forward, greatly expanding its significance in international affairs.
 The Silk Road is a depiction of the past that enables Beijing to frame its foreign policy ambitions within a language of peaceful connectivity and harmonious dialogue, within which culture and history are being used as an emergent form of geocultural power.9 In effect, the Silk Road represents a strategic narrative for this expansive geography of connectivity, which can be creatively appropriated and redirected by Belt and Road partner countries to advance their trade and diplomatic interests.
 As a new form of cultural power and cooperation, such developments raise a multitude of questions.